 I remember being fascinated with typing.
 The sheer possibility of being able to write something down on a screen and the ability to erase it as if it never existed, amazed me to no end.
 Soon I was typing random nonsense everyday for hours, putting them in floppies, and asking dad to get them printed.
 Another thing was the possibility of infinite folders within folders… it felt unreal.
 The first taste of a virtual world, where things could be stored, and stuff created.
 It was like imagination, with a touch of reality.
 I made a huge network of folders and keep my word documents organized.
 I was in love with the entire idea.

-When you turned on the computer, there was a black screen with lots of info, with ‘Priya’ written in red on the top right corner (the company of some unknown part of the computer).
-One day I brought some friends over from school, and for the next few years they went on about how madly I was in love with Priya (a classmate), since I had written her name down on my start screen.
-I tried to explain that it wasn’t customized, but who cares about that shit?
+When the computer was switched on, there was a black screen with lots of info, with ‘Priya’ written in red on the top right corner (the company of some unknown part of the computer).
+One day I brought some friends over from school, and for the next few years they went on about how madly I was in love with Priya (a classmate) since I had written her name down on my start screen.
+I tried to explain that it wasn’t customizable, but who cares about such details?

-Something went wrong with our PC in the early 2000s, it wouldn’t start.
-Getting the damaged parts upgraded instead of repaired was more cost effective, and when the PC returned from the service center, I became aware that computers can have different configurations.
+Anyway, something went wrong with our PC in the early 2000s, it wouldn’t start.
+Getting the damaged parts upgraded instead of repaired was more cost-effective, and when the PC returned from the service center, I became aware that computers can have different configurations.
 Upon investigation, I found our PC had:

 Intel Pentium III processor